chryswoods/siremol.org/tutorials/ligandswap/running.md

 Next, the CTI ligand is loaded from its topology and coordinate files...

 ```
-Loading from Amber files cti_gas.top / cti_gas.crd...
+Loading from Amber files rec_cti.top / cti.30.crd...
-Loading the molecules from the Amber files "cti_gas.crd" and "cti_gas.top"...
+Loading the molecules from the Amber files "cti.30.crd" and "rec_cti.top"...
 Number of molecules == 1
 System space == Infinite cartesian space
 Assigning molecules to molecule groups...